 Starting your plastic-free journey can be a daunting and sometimes overwhelming experience, so we’ve put together some top tips of where you can start reducing single-use plastics in your home.

 Remember, you don’t have to do everything once.
 Take each day as it comes and look for alternatives as and when you need them.

-Also, you can check out our guide to plastic-free shopping in Frome.
+Also, you can check out our guides to plastic free shopping for food and drink, health and beauty, pets and household and homeware items in Frome.